Beach Guardians: Keep it Clean. Keep it Safe.

 - Litter can hang around in the environment for years and years, harming – or even killing - wildlife such as seabirds, dolphins and seals.
 On average, there are about 2000 pieces of litter per kilometre on beaches.
 And all this litter makes visiting the beach less enjoyable – or even dangerous – for people as well as wildlife.
 If you would like further information about becoming involved please email

 But you can make a difference.

-You can help male your local beach a cleaner, safer place for wildlife, local people and tourist by becoming a Beach Guardian, on your own or as part of a local group.
+You can help make your local beach a cleaner, safer place for wildlife, local people and tourists by becoming a Beach Guardian, on your own or as part of a local group.

 Results of beach cleans and surveys

 How you can take part in a beach clean or Adopt-a-Beach in your community